BayesicFitting

 In figure 2 we show how the available space inside a N-d sphere is distributed as a function of the radius.
 After about N > 100 it gets so extreme that the distribution is almost a delta function at 1.

 Figure 2 shows the distribution of space in shells at equal distance to the origin for several N-d unit spheres.
-They are normalised to 1.0.
+Their maximum values are normalised to 1.0.

 png